Humulin R (Concentrated) (U-500)

 What is concentrated (U-500) insulin?

-Insulin is a man-made form of a hormone that is produced in the body.
-It works by lowering levels of glucose (sugar) in the blood.
-Concentrated insulin is a long-acting insulin that starts to work several hours after injection and keeps working evenly for 24 hours.
+Insulin is a hormone that works by lowering levels of glucose (sugar) in the blood.
+Concentrated (U-500) insulin is a long-acting insulin that starts to work several hours after injection and keeps working evenly for 24 hours.
 U-500 insulin is five times more concentrated than regular U-100 insulin.

-Concentrated insulin (U-500) is used to treat type 1 (insulin-dependent) diabetes in people with significant daily insulin needs (more than 200 units per day).
+U-500 insulin is used to improve blood sugar control in adults and children with diabetes mellitus who have significant daily insulin needs (more than 200 units per day).

 U-500 insulin may also be used for purposes not listed in this medication guide.

-Do not use this medicine if you are allergic to insulin, or if you are having an episode of hypoglycemia (low blood sugar).
+You should not use Humulin R (Concentrated) if you are allergic to insulin, or if you are having an episode of hypoglycemia (low blood sugar).

 How should I use U-500 insulin?